vinpatel/intentaware/content/_index.md

 +++
-description = "Simplified MarTech Cloud Platform, that delivers the right message to the right person at the right time." title = "Actionable Data Intelligence" draft = false
+description = "Data is the new oil and we are the #1 drilling platform" title = "Actionable Insights" draft = false

 +++